gzhaowater/gzhaowater.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, my name is Gang Zhao"
+title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+# Hi, my name is Gang Zhao

 I'm a research scientist in IGSNRR (CAS), remote sensing specialist, hydrologist, and life explorer and learner~